 Our later project, Training as Vehicle to Employment (2006 - 2007), contacted governmental organizations and institutions in a dozen European countries to establish if their trainee and internship programs are open to qualified people with disabilities.
 The results were published here.

 Today (2018) the catalog is out of date.
-We remove broken links and rarely add new links
+We do still remove broken links and very rarely add new links

 Study and Work Abroad for All was a three year Independent Living Institute project financed by the Swedish General Inheritance Fund (Allmänna arvsfonden) at the Swedish Ministry of Social Affairs.
 Project contacts were: